March 17, 2009 · 12:49 PM

 St. Patrick’s Day off to a green start

-Contestant Randall Morrison eyes the mountain of corned beef that lies in front of him at the first annual corned beef eating contest for St. Patrick's Day Tuesday.
+Contestant Randall Morrison eyes the mountain of corned beef that lies in front of him at a corned beef eating contest for St. Patrick’s Day Tuesday.
 Morrison went on the win second place in the contest.

 Photo: Cydney Cappello